 Throughout Fraser Health, there are parent groups that meet to discuss their questions and concerns or to make connections with other families with young children.
 Parenting programs offer practical ideas, education and support for you.

-If a group setting is not for you, many of our communities have free Family Place or StrongStart centres where you can drop in and play with your child in a structured and safe environment.
+If a group setting is not for you, many of our communities have free Family Place (search "family place centre near me" for a centre in your community) or StrongStart centres where you can drop in and play with your child in a structured and safe environment.

 Call your local public health unit to see what programs and groups are available in your community.